 A walking tour in Bangkok’s Chinatown

-We spent a great day walking aimlessly around Chinatown, something that rarely disappoints.
+After the Bangkokian Museum, we had a great time spending the rest of the day walking around Chinatown, something that rarely disappoints.
 It’s about a 45-minute walk from Silom, but there are some interesting spots along the way to see.

-It’s possible to take a guided tour of Chinatown, which is great value and will give you some insights into the best street food spots as well as seeing the highlights of the district such as its magnificent temples.
+If you want to find the best spots and avoid the tourist prices, you can take this fantastic Chinatown foodie tour, a two-hour tour that runs at 6pm daily.
+The tour it great value and will give you some insights into the best street food spots as well as seeing the highlights of the district such as its magnificent temples.

 Nightlife in Silom: night market and Patpong scene